Note: Experience in health care or related field would be an asset

-This program prepares you to be an integral part of the health care team working in the field of prehospital care.
+The Primary Care Paramedicine program will prepare you to be an integral part of the health care team working in the field of prehospital care.
 Upon completion of this program, you will understand human anatomy, physiology and pathophysiology as it relates to medical and traumatic emergencies.
 You will also be able to perform a complete patient assessment including a physical examination and history taking, identifying and performing appropriate life support procedures, and communicating effectively using oral and written methods for documenting patient care.

 The program not only addresses the operational/procedural skills of a Primary Care Paramedic but also the skills required to perform with confidence in a variety of situations, effectively interact with others and maintain professional decorum whether in minor or complex situations.
 Paramedics need to be physically fit for a variety of employment opportunities, you’ll learn how to take care of yourself, as well as others.